mjeppesen/.vim/readme.markdown

 This is mainly on github for my benefit, so I can clone my setup / have backups etc.

-If you're starting with vim, you could clone my setup you could do (on mac / linux) ...
+If you're starting with vim, you could clone my setup you *could* ( on mac / linux) with ...
 ```bash
     mkdir ~/.vim
     cd ~/.vim